-For this tutorial, we assume you have an existing Angular 9+ application (9.x, 10.x, 11.x, 12.x, 13.x).
+For this tutorial, we assume you have an existing Angular 9+ application (9.x, 10.x, 11.x, 12.x, 13.x, 14.x) and you are running Node v16.
 If you haven’t done so yet, configure Cypress as the E2E framework for your Angular application by adding the Cypress Angular Schematic to your project:

 ng add @cypress/schematic